molivair/dinos/README.md

 # 🖌️ Dinos
-A collection of a hundred dinosaurs made by a hundred different artists.
+A collection of a hundred dinosaurs made with different art styles.

 ## 📦 Install
 Follow the steps below to make use of Dinos.